es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 If you uploaded the s15 bitfile you can type "L" which should turn on 3 of the 4 FPGA-Leds.
 When you type 'l' they are turned off.
 By typing 'i' you should see the userlogic id.
-When you type 'R' and 'r' and use 'i' between this, the id should switch between "D1" and "D2".
+When you type 'r' and 'R' and use 'i' between this, the id should switch to "D1" for "r" and "D2" for "R".

 The 'R' and 'r' stands for reconfiguration.
 It means you can choose the configuration at the FPGA.